Sourdough Blueberry Muffins

 Bake for 20-25 minutes until tops start turning golden brown and a toothpick comes out clean.

-Flip onto baking rack and allow to cool.
+Flip onto a wire rack and allow to cool.

-How To Make Quick Sourdough Discard Blueberry Muffins:
+How To Make The Quick Version Of This Sourdough Blueberry Muffin Recipe:

-Preheat oven to 375 degrees.
+Preheat the oven to 375 degrees.
 Grease muffin tin or line with cupcake liners.

 In a large bowl, mix together melted butter, honey, flour, and active sourdough starter.

 Wash and dry blueberries.
-Place in bowl and dust with flour (optional).
+Place in a medium bowl and dust with flour (optional).

 Add vanilla extract, baking soda, eggs, and salt to the batter and stir until it just comes together.